a growth Medium for the whole mind

 Mentoring may work best as a long-term engagement, but even a few hours can make a big difference.

-Richard charges $70 per hour.
-The first hour (with a parent or guardian present too, for anyone under eighteen) is entirely free: it is your opportunity to get a taste of whether this is a good fit.
+Richard charges $75 / hour or $60 / hour online, but the first meeting is free: it is your opportunity to get a sense of whether this is a good fit.

 The best session length depends on each individual's interests, age, and goals.
 One-hour sessions are a good place to start.
-Sometimes 90-minute or 2-hour sessions are worth considering.
+Sometimes 90-minute or 2-hour sessions are useful.